-For VPC networks that don't use Shared VPC or VPC Network Peering, you must create additional VLAN attachments.
+For VPC networks that don't use Shared VPC or VPC Network Peering, you must create additional VLAN attachments:

 Using Cloud Interconnect with Shared VPC

-Service Project Admins can create VMs in subnets that exist in a host project's Shared VPC network based on the permissions they have to the host project.
+Service Project Admins can create VMs in subnets that exist in a host project's Shared VPC network based on the permissions that they have to the host project.
 VMs that use the Shared VPC network can use the custom dynamic routes for VLAN attachments available to that network.

 Using Cloud Interconnect with VPC Network Peering

+If you have only a few projects (two to three) or if you need to connect VPC networks between different organizations, you can use VPC Network Peering.
 With VPC Network Peering, you land VLAN attachments in one VPC network and then peer that network with one or more other VPC networks that you want to have access to your on-premises network.

 For information about VPC Network Peering, see the VPC Network Peering overview.